kukin315/blog/aws_glue_library_on_local.md

-# Apply AWS Glue Library in Development
+# AWS Glue Service - Project cost & effort mitigation
 ### This is practical experiment that highly applying in big project and helping developer & tester to complete their works effectively.
 ## Benefit
 This article is to share the context of using AWS glue library on local for benefit of: